informalsystems/hermes/guide/src/config.md

 ## Sections

-Each configuration file should have one `global` and two `chains` sections (one for each chain).
+The configuration file must have one `global`.
+And it must contain one `chains` section for each chain.

 ### [global]

-The global section has parameters that apply globally concerning the relayer operation.
+The global section has parameters that apply globally to the relayer operation.

 #### Parameters